 For years, I’ve enjoyed Sandra Tsing Loh’s hilarious commentary on public radio and witty writing about juggling work, life, marriage and parenthood.
 The Pasadena mom of two teen daughters is known for her books, including “A Year in Van Nuys” and “Mother on Fire,” as well as her weekly 89.3 KPCC radio segments “The Loh Life,” and “The Loh Down on Science.”
-I was excited to chat with her about her new show, based on her memoir “The Madwoman in the Volvo: My Year of Raging Hormones,” coming to the Pasadena Playhouse.
-The show, which premiered at the South Coast Repertory, is a wild ride through midlife madness sparked by a girlfriends’ birthday trip to Burning Man.
+I was excited to chat with her about her show, based on her memoir “The Madwoman in the Volvo: My Year of Raging Hormones,” performed in 2016 at the Pasadena Playhouse.
+The show is a wild ride through midlife madness sparked by a girlfriends’ birthday trip to Burning Man.

 Loh is a lot like your super-smart friend who always says it like it is and consistently finds the absurdity and humor in the most mundane life moments.
 She has, with her signature raw candor and self-depreciating humor, chronicled her emotional pain, extramarital affair, divorce and midlife crisis in her memoir that has now been brought to the stage.
 Being part of what she calls the “Triple M Generation – menopausal, middle-aged and a mother,” she’s not afraid to expose her feelings to create a space where all of us can feel safe not being perfect.

 What are some of the pressures that moms in particular are facing?